Tammy Bruce: Early work (late 1970s–1980s)

+Feminism (1990–2000s)

 For seven years, Bruce served as president of the Los Angeles chapter of the National Organization for Women (NOW) (1990–1996).
 She was the youngest woman at the time to lead a major chapter of NOW.

-Bruce served two years on NOW's board of directors, but later criticized the organization in one of her books.
-During the early 1990s, she spearheaded the campaign to publicly criticize the sexualized violence in the novel American Psycho, and led an effort to boycott all titles by the book's publisher, Knopf, for a year.

-In 1995, responding to the verdict in the O. J. Simpson murder trial, Bruce said "What we need to teach our children is... not about racism, but is about violence against women″ and that her message to Simpson was "You are not welcome here, you are not welcome in this country, you are not welcome on our airwaves, you are not welcome in our culture."
+In 1995, responding to the verdict in the O. J. Simpson murder trial, Bruce said "What we need to teach our children is...not about racism, but is about violence against women″ and that her message to Simpson was "You are not welcome here, you are not welcome in this country, you are not welcome on our airwaves, you are not welcome in our culture."
 She also refused to discuss the issue on a talk show, reportedly saying "I don’t have time to argue with a bunch of black women; we’ve moved beyond that."
 The NOW Executive Board voted to censure her for what it called these "racially insensitive comments".
 In May 1996, Bruce resigned as president of Los Angeles NOW.
 Bruce claimed that the censure was due to her focus on domestic violence, as opposed to defense attorney Johnnie Cochran's "racial issues" trial argument.
 Since then, Bruce has written about the dispute in her critique on what she sees as the failings of NOW and the political left in general.
 She has said that the feminist establishment in the U.S. has abandoned authentic feminism.
 Bruce resigned from NOW five months later, in May 1996.
 She launched a new organization, the Women’s Progress Alliance with Denise Brown, the sister of Nicole Brown Simpson, saying “We both have been controversial, and we both will remain controversial."

-In 1997, she hosted an overnight weekend talk show on KFI.
+In 1997, Bruce hosted an overnight weekend talk show on KFI.
 Bruce hosted a national radio program on Talk Radio Network throughout much of the 2000s.

-In 2003, Bruce was appointed to serve on Governor Arnold Schwarzenegger's transition team after his successful recall election against Gray Davis.
+In 2003, Bruce was appointed to serve on California Governor-elect Arnold Schwarzenegger's transition team following his successful recall election against Governor Gray Davis.

-In 2009, after President Barack Obama and his family had moved into the White House, Bruce said, "we've got trash in the White House."